Likelihood-free inference of phylogenetic tree posterior distributions: Conclusion

 \section{Conclusion}

-We introduced Phyloformer~2, a phylogenetic neural posterior estimator combining two novel components: EvoPF, an expressive and efficient encoding for aligned sequences, and BayesNJ, a factorization of the tree probability over successive merges.
-Phyloformer~2 can provide MAP estimates that outperforms existing likelihood-based and -free phylogenetic reconstruction methods while running at least one order of magnitude faster for PF2$_\text{topo}$.
-It also approximates posterior distributions in an amortized fashion, although the calibration of this estimate will require further investigation.
+We introduced Phyloformer~2, a phylogenetic neural posterior estimator combining two novel components: evoPF, an expressive and efficient encoding for aligned sequences, and BayesNJ, a factorization of the tree probability over successive merges.
+Phyloformer~2 can provide MAP estimates that outperforms existing likelihood-based and -free phylogenetic reconstruction methods in topological accuracy while running at least ten times faster.
+The magnitude of this improvement under models with intractable likelihoods suggests that simplifying assumptions such as homogeneity or site independence that are typically necessary to run likelihood-based inference methods can have a major effect on the quality of phylogenetic reconstruction.
+The possibility introduced by PF2 of doing inference under more realistic models could therefore be critical in this field.
+Furthermore, our experiments show that PF2 approximates posterior distributions in an amortized fashion, with a good calibration, so that branch posterior probabilities provide a useful estimate of their accuracy.

+A fundamental challenge in NPE is the potential for distribution shift between the simulated training set and empirical observations.
+Likelihood-based methods are immune to this issue since they evaluate each observation de novo, without relying on a learning phase.
+By contrast, NPE may filter out empirical signals that were absent during training but are exploited by maximum likelihood methods.
+Our results demonstrate that such discrepancies can be diagnosed by monitoring the reconstruction error of empirical embeddings, providing a safeguard against overconfident inference, a necessary feature for the appropriate and safe application of PF2 in real-world settings.

-One major limitation of Phyloformer~2 is its scalability, preventing its usage on more than 200 sequences.
-Future work should explore more efficient encoders~\citep{wohlwend2025minifold,wang2025simplefold} or existing heuristics to build larger trees~\citep{warnow2018supertree,jiang2024scaling}.
-In addition, Phyloformer~2 would currently produce poor estimates with no warning when presented with out of distribution inputs, in particular those far from its training data---a problem to which likelihood-based methods are immune as they do not require a learning phase.
-This issue is critical especially in cases where some areas have low probability under the prior, and could be mitigated by providing an assessment of the uncertainty of its prediction~\citep{gal2016dropout,lakshminarayanan2017simple}.
+One major limitation of Phyloformer~2 is its scalability, preventing its usage on more than 200 sequences on 16Gb of VRAM.
+Even though the new inference possibilities under realistic models offered by PF2 are already very valuable for middle-size phylogenies, future work should explore more efficient encoders~\citep{wohlwend2025minifold,wang2025simplefold} or existing heuristics to build larger trees~\citep{warnow2018supertree,jiang2024scaling}.

-For the sake of comparison with likelihood-based estimators, the present study mostly focused on tractable probabilistic models, but we expect Phyloformer~2 to reveal most of its potential by allowing inference under more realistic and complex scenarios~\citep{latrille2021inferring}.
+In the future, we expect Phyloformer~2 to reveal most of its potential by allowing inference under more realistic and complex scenarios~\citep{latrille2021inferring}.
 Other promising directions are to handle unaligned sequences, and inference under broader probabilistic models of evolution embedding phylogenies such as population dynamics and co-evolution.